 You may enter up to 15 authors in the authors list including the Presenter.
 The names of authors will be published as listed on the submission form.

 Please make sure you have entered the full list of authors and that the information given for each author is correct, as no changes will be possible after the abstract/case is submitted (see paragraph on changes and corrections above).

 The authors’ order and details (names, cities, country codes) will be published as entered by the submitter.

 The submitter certifies that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract/case and that they are aware that their names will appear in all publications.

 If none of the authors are able to present the abstract/case during the congress, the abstract/case should be withdrawn.
 Abstracts/cases not withdrawn prior to the event and not presented (at their scheduled date /time) will be considered as "not presented" and presenter as no/Show.
 The abstract/case will, therefore, be removed from the congress publications (Online SP&P and Mobile App) and no certificate will be delivered.

 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.

-If your institution is not in the list, you have the possibility of creating it.
+If your institution is not on the list, you have the possibility of creating it.

-If your city is not in the list, please enter it, press enter then add your institution.
+If your city is not on the list, please enter it, press enter, then add your institution.

 Abstracts/cases must contain original material neither published nor presented elsewhere prior to Heart Failure 2019 (in print or electronically).